alanmimms/spi0/README.md

 needs a lot more testing.
 I would like to hear your results if you try it.

-I'm thinking of ordering a PCB to be built to stick onto the Raspberry Pi 40-pin connector and host the socket footprint for some number of devices.
-I plan to hard-wire it for my chip's pinout, but it would be simple to change it to match another pinout or a different footprint.
+I have designed and ordered a PCB using EasyEDA and JLCPCB to stick onto the Raspberry Pi 40-pin connector and host the socket footprint for the SO-16 I use.
+I hard-wired it for my chip's pinout, but it would be simple to change it to match another pinout or a different footprint.
 If I get ambitious I might make rev 2.0 programmable so it could host pretty much ANY 3.3V pinout SPI flash chip.
+Let me know if you want a copy of this.